dochoa1/InstaCart/README.md

 Be sure to download all of the files except for `sample_submission.csv.zip`, this project does not make use of that file.

 Once downloaded make sure that all of the .csv files are exported to a subdirectory called `Source`.

+If you find that your machine of choice lacks to computing power to work with the datasets as they are than we recommend you run `/DataPrep/CreateSampleDatasets.R` which will produce 20% randomly sampled `orders` and `order_products` datasets according to `user_id` in a reproducible manner.